ethereum-optimism/design-docs/protocol/op-contracts-manager-single-release-redesign.md

 2. The **address of the previous OPCM** contract.

 This creates a linked list whereby a user can find all prior OPCMs starting from the current OPCM contract.
 This will prove useful for implementing upgrade functionality because with this information an OPCM can easily expose the version of L1 smart contracts that it supports upgrading **from** and **to**.

-## Authentication (Optional)

-As we know that upgrades are coming to OPCM we can preemtively add authentication to OPCM as part of this architecture redesign.

-It is our intention to keep the OPCM [deploy](https://github.com/ethereum-optimism/optimism/blob/28283a927e3124fa0b2cf8d47d1a734e95478215/packages/contracts-bedrock/src/L1/OPContractsManager.sol#L226) function permissionless.

-- `//TODO Determine WHO should perform these upgrades`
-- `//TODO Determine HOW these access controls should be implemented in OPCM`

 # Risks & Uncertainties